FREE ITEM

 [PL 2]

 A forward-receiver handgun designed and produced within the confines of the Great Lakes Coalition.
-In spite of its classical appearance, the Heron is incredibly accurate and easily modified, with space for both a rail-mounted optic and lighting module.
-Many instances of the Heron are also capable of being modified for fully-automatic fire, and that, alongside the handgun's success in shooting competitions, has earned it a limited spot amongst some USRF soldiers.
+Despite its classical appearance, the Heron is incredibly accurate and easily modified, including space for both a rail-mounted optic and a lighting module.
+Many instances of the Heron are also modified to be capable of fully automatic fire.
+Coupled with the handgun's success in shooting competitions, this has earned it a limited spot amongst the loadouts of some USRF soldiers.

 BASE TOOL: DT7